-Yet the reality of what the murals depict was deemed irrelevant when compared to how some feel about the art, irrespective of whether there is any reasonable basis for the feelings.4 “No one has the right to tell us as native people or our young people who walk those halls everyday how they feel,” said Paloma Flores, the school district’s Native American education program coordinator.
+Yet the reality of what the murals depict was deemed irrelevant when compared to how some feel about the art, irrespective of whether there is any reasonable basis for the feelings.4 “No one has the right to tell us as native people or our young people who walk those halls everyday how they feel,” said Paloma Flores, the school district’s Native American education program coordinator, placing alleged feelings over obvious facts.
 Joely Proudfit, director of the California Indian Culture and Sovereignty Center, said it is not worth saving the art if one native student “is triggered by that.”
 Flores insists that “Intent does not negate lived experience.”

 That was then, this is now.

 Even so, WHS students largely oppose the whitewashing.
 A freshman wrote, “The fresco is a warning and reminder of the fallibility of our hallowed leaders.”
 A sophomore noted that, “It’s not necessary to hide the truth.”
 Students were hardly unanimous, however.
 A junior told the school board that the murals were “hurtful and harmful to many students,” that they “tell the history from the perspective of white people.”

 With Taliban-like clarity, Mark Sanchez, the school board’s vice president, insisted that “students shouldn’t be exposed to violent imagery – that it’s degrading.”
 He further claimed that covering or concealing the murals wasn’t an option because that would “allow for the possibility of them being uncovered in the future.”
 No future change of heart or values allowed.
 Destroying the art was worth it regardless of the cost, he argued, asserting, “This is reparations.”
 Another board member claimed that, “Property rights over human rights is a critical aspect of maintaining white supremacy in our country.”